SSCP Certification Exam Outline

 3.2 - Understand legal and regulatory concerns (e.g., jurisdiction, limitations, privacy)

-3.3 - Participate in security assessment and vulnerability management activities
+3.3 - Perform security assessments and vulnerability management activities

 • Security testing